mouktardev/mouktardev/README.md

 ## about me
 - 🌟 Studied CE and previously worked as professional graphic designer
-- 🔭 I’m currently working on creating Tauri apps using React and Rust and frontendworks for clients
 - 🌱 I’m currently learning Go and Rust
 - 👯 I’m looking to collaborate on any freelance projects based on my skills icon above
 - 💬 Ask me about Javascript React Astro Strapi postgres Database serverless tech